A.I. Global Media Limited

 (c) breach of terms implied by section 2 of the Supply of Goods and Service Act 1982 (title and quiet possession).

-12.2 Subject to clause 12.1, our total liability to You in respect of all breaches of duty occurring within any contract year shall not exceed the cap.
+13.2 Subject to clause 13.1, Our total liability to You in respect of all breaches of duty occurring within any contract year shall not exceed the cap.

 (a) cap.
 The cap is 100% of the total charges in the contract year in which the breaches occurred;

 (c) total charges.
-The total charges means all sums paid by You and all sums payable by You under the Contract in respect of goods and services actually supplied by Us, whether or not invoiced to You; and
+The total charges means all sums paid by You and all sums payable by You under the Contract in respect of the Services actually supplied by Us, whether or not invoiced to You; and

 (d) total liability.
 Our total liability includes liability in contract, tort (including negligence), breach of statutory duty or otherwise, arising under or in connection with the Contract;